samialateya/Laravel-Auth-Starter/README.md

 - Auth Sanctum
 - Notifications

-feel free use it as a startup for your next laravel project
+feel free to use it as a startup for your next Laravel project

 ## User Features

-User have the following features provided as Web and API
+User has the following features provided as Web and API

 - Routing
 - Email & Password Authentication